Chapter 2 - AP Government Herman

 the authority to make or print money.

-an organization of many groups, especially of states more or less permanently united for common purposes.
+a group of confederates, especially of states more or less permanently united for common purposes.

 The compromise reached at the Constitutional Convention that established two houses of Congress: The House of Representatives (representation is based on a state's share of the US population) and the Senate (each state has two representatives)

 The idea that government derives its authority by sanction of the people.

 A nation's basic law.
 Creates political institutions, assigns or divides powers in government, and often provides certain guarantees to citizens.

 made in imitation of something else with intent to deceive (typically money, or documents)

 The document approved by representatives of the American colonies in 1776 that stated their grievances against the British monarch and declared their independence.